-Recently, TikTok, the world’s leading short-form mobile videos platform, had launched the #SafeHumSafeInternet initiative in India in contribution to its global #BetterMeBetterInternet campaign to support the annual Safer Internet Day (February 4) initiative, in order to raise awareness about online safety in today’s world.
+Recently, TikTok, the world’s leading short-form mobile videos platform, launched the #SafeHumSafeInternet initiative in India in contribution to its global #BetterMeBetterInternet campaign to support the annual Safer Internet Day (February 4) initiative in order to raise awareness about online safety in today’s world.

 As a part of the #SafeHumSafeInternet initiative, TikTok has launched a new safety feature this Friday.
 Through this safety feature, users can now make use of the “Filter Comments” feature to:

 - filter self-defined words from the comments section, in both Hindi and English,

 - change the listed words anytime they want.

 Up to 30 user-defined words would be automatically removed from the comments section through the “Filter Comments” feature.

 In the app, there is already a limitation to who can react/comment to a user’s posts, message them, or even download content from their account, thanks to its privacy and safety settings that work according to TikTok’s commitment to maintaining a safe and positive in-app environment.

 TikTok, also known as Douyin in China, is owned by China-based ByteDance and has over 54 million monthly active users in India.